orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 - places another ray at another level of description, pointing that way (for .initial.traverse or .self etc.. .traverse)
 - `.all` / `.any` pending/.../lazy to generate things from those pointers.
 - `.all` if looking for boundary, `.any` if looking for vertex.
+- Traversing `.self` without time-step would be a projective plane? ; So this could be relatively be constructed in certain settings.
 `.is_equivalent = a.self.traverse.is_orbit(b.self.traverse))` Basically: does there exist a single connection between the two?
 - Then homotopy equivalent, when a particular perspective allows to collapse some ray to a single point/empty.
 	- similar to copying again, move from one vertex which branches into two, is similar to having a ray which holds the initial on either side.
 Basically just removing the left one, this being the mechanism to collapse the entire graph to a point.
 Where in the case of cohomoloy, something stops this from happening.
 Additional structure at each of the points perhbaps?
 ANother layer of descriptionwhich says there's something in between.